RoboforexTrader/Roboforex-Affiliate-Code/README.md

 1. **Log in** to your Roboforex account.
 2. Navigate to the **Withdraw Funds** section of the platform.
-3. Select your preferred **withdrawal method**, such as bank transfer, cryptocurrency, or e-wallets.
+3. Select your preferred **withdrawal method**, such as bank transfer or e-wallets.
 4. Enter the amount you wish to withdraw and confirm the transaction.

 There are no withdrawal limits or restrictions, and the funds are available for you to withdraw whenever you need them.